playmedia/clappr-estat-plugin/README.md

 This version use browser console to display informations. _(alert if eStatTag is not properly configured, and more...)_

 This property is only for development purposes.
-Do not set to `true` in production.
+Do NOT set to `true` in production.

 ## secure